Online Education FAQs

 Go to the District Enrollment website where you will find more information for Continuing Students and New & Continuing Students.
 If you are a Continuing Student, you can login to your Passport Student Center and add classes.
 If you are a New or Returning Student (i.e. have not taken a Peralta District course in the last two semesters), then you will need to submit an application for admissions – follow the links on the District Enrollment website.

 Online courses have no class meetings and students complete all work online over the internet.
 Hybrid courses meet about once a week and students complete the remaining hours online over the internet.
 An instructor may hold an orientation meeting at the beginning of the semester for the course.
 If orientation information is not available on Passport or the online course websites, students should contact the instructor for details.

 Check your Student Passport Account > Student Center > Class Schedule.
 You are officially enrolled in the courses listed in your Class Schedule.
 Fees are due two weeks prior the first day of class.
 You are responsible for dropping any courses.
 The instructors are not responsible for dropping you from the course.

 Please see the information on Wait List web page on the Admissions website.

-Login to your Student Passport Account on the Peralta Community College Passport website at http://passport.peralta.edu.
+Login to your Student Passport Account on the Peralta Community College Passport website at http://passport2.peralta.edu.
 Go to your Student Center, click on the “Drop” link, and follow through the directions.
 Check your Class Schedule on your Student Center to make sure you have correctly dropped your course.
 The Passport website has student tutorials for adding and for dropping courses.
-Please review the refund policy.
+Please review the refund information.

 Login To Online Classes: